 Put away the old ways and seek God’s forgiveness.

-Stop willfully sinning, it’s spiritual suicide:
+Stop willfully sinning, for it is nothing less than spiritual suicide:

 “For if we go on sinning deliberately after receiving the knowledge of the truth, there no longer remains a sacrifice for sins but a fearful expectation of judgment, and a fury of fire that will consume the adversaries.”

-Hebrews 10:26-27
+Hebrews 10:26-27 ESV

 “But the one who endures to the end will be saved.”

-Matthew 10:22
+Matthew 10:22 ESV

 Thanks very much for this page, it has been an eye opener.